 Travel Article by Hannah Lindsay Fleming

-January, I was told, is the most unremarkable month of the year to visit the Swiss metropolis of Zurich.
+January, I was told, is the most unremarkable month of the year for a trip to Zurich.
 Arriving at the Central Station, which 2 months prior had been venue to bustling festivities, I noticed the locals were departing.

 The atmosphere was emotionless and unitising, a cold fact reiterated by the cities own citizens and the temperature.
 Serious expressions adorned the stampede out of Zurich, smoking furiously they transported themselves across the station with a gait that was amusing and unnatural; restricted through the clothing choice of salopettes and rigid Salomon ski boots.
 Destination: winter sport and gluhwein.